Queen Anne's War: Outline of the war

-The Treaty of Utrecht ended the war in 1713, following a preliminary peace in 1712.
+The Peace of Utrecht ended the war in 1713, following a preliminary peace in 1712.
 France ceded the territories of Hudson Bay, Acadia, and Newfoundland to Britain while retaining Cape Breton Island and other islands in the Gulf of St. Lawrence.
 Some terms were ambiguous in the treaty, and the concerns of various Indigenous communities were not included, thereby setting the stage for future conflicts.

 Background

-When war broke out in Europe in 1701 following the death of King Charles II concerning who should succeed him to the Spanish throne, it was initially restricted to a few powers in Europe, but it widened in May 1702 when England declared war on Spain and France.
-Both the British and French wanted to keep their American colonies neutral, but they did not reach an agreement.
-But the American colonists had their own tensions which had been growing along the borders separating the French and English colonies.
+When war broke out in Europe in 1701 following the death of the last Habsburg monarch, Charles II, European powers disputed the succession.
+The zone of conflict was initially restricted to a few powers in Europe, but it widened in May 1702 when England declared war on Spain and France.
+Both the English and French wanted to keep their American colonies neutral, but they did not reach an agreement.
+The American colonists had their own tensions which had been growing along the borders separating the French and English colonies.
 They were concerned about boundaries and governing authority in the northern and southwestern frontiers of the English colonies, which stretched from the Province of Carolina in the south to the Province of Massachusetts Bay in the north, with additional colonial settlements or trading outposts on Newfoundland and at Hudson Bay.

 The total population of the English colonies was about 250,000, with Virginia and New England dominating.
 The colonists were concentrated along the coast, with small settlements inland, sometimes reaching as far as the Appalachian Mountains.
 Colonists knew little of the interior of the continent to the west of the Appalachians and south of the Great Lakes.
 This area was dominated by numerous historic Indigenous communities, although French and English traders had penetrated it.
 Spanish missionaries in La Florida had established a network of missions in an effort to convert the Indigenous to Roman Catholicism and focus their labor.
 The Spanish population was relatively small (about 1,500), and the Indigenous population to whom they ministered has been estimated at 20,000.

 French explorers had located the mouth of the Mississippi River, and they established a small colonial presence at Fort Maurepas near Biloxi, Mississippi, in 1699.
-From there, they began to build trade routes into the interior, establishing friendly relations with the Choctaw, a large community whose enemies included the British-allied Chickasaw.
+From there, they began to build trade routes into the interior, establishing friendly relations with the Choctaw, a large community whose enemies included the English-allied Chickasaw.
 All of these populations had suffered to some degree from the introduction of infectious diseases such as smallpox, endemic among early explorers and traders.
 The Native Americans had no immunity and suffered high mortality.

 The arrival of French colonists in the south threatened existing trade links that Carolina colonists had established into the interior, creating tension among all three powers.
 France and Spain, allies in this conflict, had been on opposite sides of the recently ended Nine Years' War.
 Conflicting territorial claims between Carolina and Florida south of the Savannah River were overlaid by animosity over religious divisions between the Roman Catholic colonists of New Spain and the Protestant English colonists along the coast.